DenialAdams/mumblecop/README.md

 Hi!
-This is a bot I programmed for my mumble server.
-It works well for me and my purposes.
+This is a bot I programmed for my mumble server, and hopefully for your server as well :)

 Features: